roynilanjan/spring-cloud-stream-messaging/README.md

 ![order_processing](https://user-images.githubusercontent.com/9249786/52193963-c56d3a80-2877-11e9-9a82-33498f05c037.png)

+How to Build : clone the project and run mvn clean install from at the root of the project directory.
 ##### For the newbies to Spring Cloud stream , Spring Boot and AMQP :

 ###### RabbitMQ with AMQP: https://www.slideshare.net/roynilanjan/the-amqp-model